Xihao12/C_sharp/README.md

 # C_sharp
-this folder is about C#
+This code repository is about C#